Tiger Woods schedule: When and where will the GOAT tee up next?

 TGL

-His Jupiter Links TGL team will play five “regular season” matches between January and March, then more if they qualify for the next stages of the competition.
+His Jupiter Links TGL team played five regular season matches between January and March, but failed to reach the playoffs.

 Exemptions